ongres/stackgres/doc/content/en/04-administration-guide/04-backups/01-digital-ocean/_index.md

 ---
 title: DigitalOcean
 weight: 1
-url: install/prerequisites/backups/do
+url: administration/backups/do
+aliases: [ /install/prerequisites/backups/do ]
-description: Details about how to setup and configure the backups on DigitalOcean Spaces.
+description: Details about how to set up and configure the backups on DigitalOcean Spaces.
 showToc: true
 ---